quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #connectivity-mtuupdated-def title="ConnectivityMTUUpdated definition"}

-This event indicates that the estimated Path MTU was updated.
-This happens as
-part of the Path MTU discovery process.

 # QUIC events  {#quic-ev}

 ## version_information {#quic-versioninformation}
 Importance: Core

+The `version_information` event supports QUIC version negotiation; see {{Section
+6 of QUIC-TRANSPORT}}.

 QUIC endpoints each have their own list of of QUIC versions they support.
 The
 client uses the most likely version in their first initial.
 If the server does
 support that version, it replies with a version_negotiation packet, containing
 supported versions.
 From this, the client selects a version.
+The
-This event aggregates
+`version_information` event aggregates all this information in a single event
-all this information in a single event type.
-It also allows logging of supported
+type.
+It also allows logging of supported versions at an endpoint without actual
-versions at an endpoint without actual version negotiation needing to happen.
+version negotiation needing to happen.

 Definition: